aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 ### vEOS-LAB Know Caveats and Recommendations

 - vEOS-LAB is a great tool to learn and test ansible-avd automation framework.
 In fact, this is the primary tool leveraged by Arista Ansible Team, for development and testing efforts.
-- vEOS-lab enables you to create and run replicas of physical networks within a riskfree virtual environment.
+- vEOS-lab enables you to create and run replicas of physical networks within a risk free virtual environment.
 - Virtual networks created with vEOS-lab can be used for network modeling, planning for new services, or validating new features and functionality for the installed network.
 - vEOS-lab is not a network simulator but the exact EOS implementation that runs on the hardware platforms.
 - Supported features are documented here: [vEOS-LAB Datasheet](https://www.arista.com/assets/data/pdf/Datasheets/vEOS_Datasheet.pdf)